Skincare routines need to be season specific.

-A Vitamin C Toner is a great choice of oily to combination skin.
-Floral waters like this Rose Water Toner are wonderful for normal to dry skin.
+Our recently launched AHA BHA Toner is a great choice of oily to combination skin.
+Floral waters like Rose Water are wonderful for normal to dry skin.
 Immediately apply your serum or moisturizer while your skin is still a bit damp from the toner.

 3. EXFOLIATE FOR BRIGHTNESS

 Use exfoliators that are gentle and non abrasive.
-We have a few with great skin friendly ingredients like oatmeal, turmeric, rose powder and bengal gram (besan).
-Check them out here.
+We have a few with great skin friendly ingredients like oatmeal, turmeric, rose powder and Bengal gram (besan).

 4. UPDATE YOUR MOISTURISER

-Summer skin does not like heavy moisturisers.
-If you have oily skin you may be tempted to ditch the moisturiser altogether.
+Summer skin does not like heavy moisturizers.
+If you have oily skin you may be tempted to ditch the moisturizer altogether.
 When you do that your skin gets overly dry and your brain directs your oil glands to send more oil to the surface of the skin in order to correct this situation.

-Choose a light weight formula and apply a very small amount in order to give your skin the hydration and protection it needs.
+Choose a light-weight moisturizer and apply a very small amount in order to give your skin the hydration and protection it needs.

 5. SPF IS SUPER IMPORTANT (YOU CAN EAT IT TOO!)